Six tips for restarting your career after a break

-According to the Australian Bureau of Statistics, you’re not alone.
-Around 4% of employees have taken a career break of six months or more.
+According to the Australian Bureau of Statistics, around 4% of employees have taken a career break of six months or more.
 This research also revealed that 73% of women took a career break for ‘family reasons’, whereas 47% of males took a break for ‘personal reasons’.

-If you feel you’re in this situation, here are six effective tips to help increase your chances of getting hired following a career break:
+If you feel you’re in this situation, here are six effective tips to help increase your chances of restarting your career after a break:

 1. Assess your situation

 Many people make the mistake of jumping straight back into the first job they can find.

 Firstly, if you’re not sure about a job, the interviewer may sense your uncertainty and will be unlikely to take you further in the hiring process.